TuringLang/JuliaBUGS.jl/types.md

 # Introduction

 BUGS programs, in contrast to some other PPLs, have the sole purpose of implicitly describing a directed graphical model.
-This means that there are not declarations of variables, input, outputs, etc., nor is order relevant for semantics.
+This means that they don’t really have operational semantics – there are not declarations of variables, input, outputs, etc., nor is order relevant.
 A program like

 ```
 model